Jodi Picoult is the author of 24 internationally bestselling novels and one of the most popular women’s fiction writers in the world.

 Richard Osman looks at the most important issues of today in the The World Cup of Everything.

 Join us for the launch of Sheffield author Neil Anderson’s new Dirty Stop Out’s Guide to Working Men’s Clubs.
+The retro feel 1970s style event is a tribute to local legend Bobby Knutt.

 Poetry Business Writing Days are open to all, with writing exercises in the morning and a critical workshop in the afternoon.